Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

   └───about-me.md
 ```

-You can find detailed instructions on how to organize the articles under `content` in the [Content Organization][Hugo Content Organization] section of the documentations.
+The [Content Organization][Hugo Content Organization] section of the docs has more details on the topic.
+Do check it out for more information.

-Keeping things as minimal as possible, you can actually start creating content for the blog right away!
-You can write content in [Markdown][Markdown Homepage] under the `content` directory & you're good to go.
+And with that information, you can start creating content right away.
+Be sure to store all the articles in Markdown format under the content directory.
+And if you're not familiar with Markdown, check out [Markdown Guide][Markdown Homepage].
+Else read ahead to figure out how to use the Forestry CMS.

 Now that you've started creating content, it's time for your audience to read them!
-And in the section, we'll look into exactly how we can do so.
+And the next section is about delivering the content to our audiences..

 ## Deploying the Blog

-A major advantage of using Static Site Generators over Wordpress is, you no longer need a hosting provider (_or a server_).
+Unlike Wordpress sites, static sites don't need a hosting provider (_or a server_).
 This alleviates the surface area of potential security & maintenance mishaps.
-So, we'll be using Netlify's services to deliver our static content over their CDN.
-But you can also use other similar services like Vercel.
+But without a server to host the content how do we deliver them to our audience?

+This is where Netlify's services come handy.
+They'll deliver our static content over their global CDN.
+And their free tier services also come with some nifty goodies.
+Some of those extra goodies include a domain, a build platform & many more.
+But for reasons mentioned later, we won't use all their services.

-That said, before you get started with Netlify, ensure you've created a [new repo][New GitHub Repo] to host your site contents & a [Netlify account][Netlify Homepage].
+So, ensure you've created a [new repo][New GitHub Repo] to host your site contents & a [Netlify account][Netlify Homepage] to start with.
 You'll need to perform a one-time operation on the Netlify dashboard to create a new site.
-Refer to the Netlify docs to know the [exact procedure][Netlify Git Deploy] to do so.
-Later on in the article we'll look into how GitHub services can be configured to automate some of the deployment procedures.
+Refer to the Netlify docs to know the [exact process][Netlify Git Deploy] to do so.

-Then push your fresh new site to the GitHub repository you just created.
-And it should trigger a [Netlify build operation][Netlify Build Operation].
+Then push your fresh new site to the GitHub repo, you created.
+And that should trigger a [Netlify build operation][Netlify Build Operation].
 You can now view your website at an URL provided by Netlify (_you can change it though_ :wink:).

 Now each time you write a new article or push some aesthetic changes to your site, Netlify will trigger a build.
-While it works & is fine for most users but there are certain downsides.
-One major disadvantage of using Netlify's platform to build the content, is it's time consuming (_often taking over 2mins to complete the build_).
-Considering Netlify provides only 300 minutes of build per month, it won't be long before you run out of it.
-Besides, you just can't utilize Hugo's full potential there which is why we'll use GitHub Actions.
+While it works & is fine for most users, there are certain downsides.
+One of them is the slow & unoptimized build timings (_often taking over 2mins to complete the build_).
+And considering Netlify provides only 300 minutes of build per month, it won't be long before you run out of it.

-With GitHub's wide range of services, we can not only deploy the site but can automate some of the monotonous tasks as well!
+Besides, that way you're not utilizing Hugo's full potential.
+Which is why we'll use some GitHub Actions instead.
+With it, we'll deploy our site & automate some monotonous tasks as well!

 The next section delves deeper into why & how we can achieve such a feat.

 ## Setting Up Automation & a CMS Backend

-Creating & deploying the site was easy & fun but it doesn't last long (_saying from personal experience_).
-More so, when you add the theme as a submodule, you can expect its author to update frequently.
-Fortunately for us, we can use [GitHub's Dependabot][Dependabot] to keep our theme(s) updated.
+Creating & deploying the site was easy & fun.
+But it doesn't last long (_saying from personal experience_).
+More so, when you add the theme as a submodule, you can expect frequent updates for it.

+But thanks to [GitHub's Dependabot][Dependabot], we can keep our theme(s) updated at all times.

 There's also the need for a Content Management System (CMS).
-What good is a _Wordpress Alternative_ without CMS, right?
-And as mentioned in the previous section, delegating the build process to GitHub Actions instead of Netlify's build infrastructure is the way to go.
+What good is a Wordpress Alternative, without a CMS, right?
+And we should also delegate the build process to GitHub Actions instead of Netlify.
+This is a way more efficient way to deploy & maintain our site.

-So, let's list out the remaining features we need to work on & start working on them one-by-one.
+So that said, let's list out the remaining features we need to work on & start working on them one-by-one.

 - Setup & configure Dependabot to keep all dependencies for our site updated.

 - Setup & use Forestry as the CMS backend.

 - Configure & delegate the build process to GitHub instead of Netlify.

 ### Allowing Dependabot to Keep Dependencies Up-to-Date

-Ever since, [GitHub integrated Dependabot into it's services][GitHub's Dependabot], keeping our project dependencies up-to-date has never been easier.
+GitHub's Dependabot integration came as a godsend.
+Because of it, keeping project dependencies up-to-date has never been easier.
 And guess what?
-Dependabot can take care of _Git Submodules_ as well which means your themes will be updated as soon as it's author pushes some changes to it!
-To configure Dependabot, you need to create a `dependabot.yml` file under the `.github` directory (_create it_).
+Dependabot can take care of Git Submodules as well!
+Which means your themes will stay updated as soon as its author pushes some changes to it.

+And to configure Dependabot, you need a specific config file for it.
+This specific file named `dependabot.yml` stays under the `.github` directory (_create it_).

-And this is how the `dependabot.yml` file should look like:
+And this is how it should look like:

 ```yaml
 version: 2